Chinese New Year 2022: 8 Online and offline stores to shop cheongsams from

 Emerald Brilliant has outlets in SS2, Empire Subang Gallery, 1 Utama and Mid Valley Megamall.

-Luxury e-retailer Farfetch also has some qipao options, notably from Antwerp-based designer Shuting Qiu, London-based designer Samuel Guì Yang, and Hong Kong label Shanghai Tang.
-Check out the first two brands if you're looking for something more modern, especially Samuel's wrap-around trench coat.
+Luxury e-retailer Farfetch also has some qipao options, notably from Paris-based brands Shiatzy Chen and Andrew Gn, London-based designer Samuel Guì Yang, and Hong Kong label Shanghai Tang.
+Check out the first two brands if you're looking for something a bit more modern.